Call to review ‘cancel culture’ in universities after student takes own life

 However, the coroner said that Dr Thompson’s findings highlighted “the potentially harmful effects of social ostracism”, which evidence suggests is an issue for the higher education sector as a whole.

-“Rightly [Rogers’] family are concerned that this culture ought to be addressed,” said Mr Graham, adding that he would write in his capacity as coroner to ask the Department for Education “to reflect on the concerns that have arisen in this case and to take those concerns forward”.
+“Rightly [Mr Rogers’s] family are concerned that this culture ought to be addressed,” said Mr Graham, adding that he would write in his capacity as coroner to ask the Department for Education “to reflect on the concerns that have arisen in this case and to take those concerns forward”.

 Recording a verdict of suicide, Mr Graham said: “I would like to express my condolences to the family.